kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

     AND DATEDIFF(YEAR, e.HireDate, GETDATE()) >= 2

     -- Exclude specific conditions
-    AND NOT (e.Title LIKE '%Intern%' OR e.Title LIKE '%Temp%')
+    AND NOT (e.JobTitle LIKE '%Intern%' OR e.JobTitle LIKE '%Temp%')

     -- Handle edge cases
     AND e.WorkEmail IS NOT NULL